Visiting Zion National Park in April

 Weather at Zion in April

 April Zion National Park weather is picture-perfect.
 The days and nights are just right this time of year at Zion with highs in the mid-70s and the lows are in the mid-40s.
-The mornings and evening will be cool so you’ll want a fleece jacket.
-Layers are best for all-day activities.
+The mornings and evening will be cool so you’ll want layers for all-day activities.

 Can You Drive Through Zion National Park in April?